prakayastha/Phonopy-Spectroscopy/README.md

 This project was developed by Jonathan M. Skelton, the link to the original repository is [here](https://github.com/JMSkelton/Phonopy-Spectroscopy).

 ## Benchmarks with Phonopy-Spectroscopy and FHI-aims
 In this fork, vibrational properties of standard molecules and materials are benchmarked against experiment and an internal FHI-aims routine for generating IR/Raman spectra.
+A preprocessing script is provided to make all the neccesary calculations with FHI-aims to generate a BORN file.
+A postprocessing Jupyter notebook is provided to make the plots.
 1. [Molecules]()
 2. [Materials]()